 At university, I spent my first year hastily dining on campus lunches in between classes, and cooking straight-forward (and admittedly repetitive) dinners in my shared dorm kitchen.
 I don’t recall many of the campus meals being particularly healthy.
 The prevailing culture made it seem nearly a given that we students should be eating poorly.
 But I do remember that the nearest place to buy food from my dorm was a retail pharmacy chain.
 I would typically go in looking for something like conditioner and end up coming out with whatever chips and chocolate were attractively displayed in the discount bin by the register.

 A semester abroad took me to Melbourne, where I lived minutes away from many green parks and an always-bustling farmers’ market (there were also 7-Eleven convenience stores everywhere, but I didn’t really go into those).
-The university I attended had its own community garden where I met great people and got to experience the thrill of harvesting my own potato.
+The university I attended had its own community garden where I met great people and first got to experience the thrill of harvesting my own potato.
 And every week or two, I would walk through neighbourhoods full of citrus trees and rosemary hedges to go collect a box of fruit and veg.
-This regular exposure to food in its most unrefined states likely helped to cultivate my ever-growing love and respect for quality ingredients.
+This regular exposure to food in its most unrefined states likely helped to cultivate an ever-growing love and respect for local, seasonal, organic — in other words, quality — ingredients.

 As much as we like to think that what we eat comes down to personal choice, a lot of what we put into our bodies depends on what is around us — be it physically, socially, economically or culturally.
 Context matters.
 Some of it we can change, and some of it we cannot.
 Understanding the difference between these two requires observation.
 And acting upon the knowledge gained from such observation will more often than not require collaboration.